 If you are unsure of what to test, refer back to ‘Step 3: Test your theory'.

-Add message to high-converting web pages
+Add a message to high-converting web pages

 Adding a message tool can potentially increase your commerce site conversion rate, especially if you add these to high-performing web pages such as product pages.
-This makes it more likely for transactions being made rather than customers leaving your website.
+This makes it more likely for transactions are made rather than customers leaving your website.

 In addition, you can also take a more active approach in terms of messaging.
 An example could be using a chatting tool whereby a member of staff or a bot could answer any queries a customer may have.
 A common strategy is for a chat tool to automatically pop up once a respective customer has spent a certain amount of time on certain commerce site pages.
-An example would be a customer visiting a product page, and after 30 seconds of inactivity a chat pop up appears, asking if the customer requires any assistance.
+An example would be a customer visiting a product page, and after 30 seconds of inactivity, a chat pop-up appears, asking if the customer requires any assistance.

 Make the most of re-marketing campaigns